aaadddfgh/Android-Remote-Clicker/README.md

 It uses HTTP to control your device.

-If you can not root your device to allow remote control, you can consider this app.
+If you can not root your device or use USB debug on old version android, you can consider this app.

 # How to use